 Transition is a part of life for all learners.
 This can be transition to a new class in school, having a new teacher, or moving on to another school, college or day provision.
 John Grant School is committed to working in partnership with our pupils, their families/carers, social services, colleges and other providers to ensure positive transitions occur.

 Planning for transition is a part of our provision for all learners throughout their school carers, but has a special priority from Year 9 onwards when we begin to think about planning for life beyond school.
 In Year 9 each pupil will have a Transition Annual Review Meeting to which parents/carers and other relevant professionals are invited.
 As a result of this a Transition Plan is written which is updated at each subsequent Annual Review.

 From Key Stage 4 onwards we aim to provide at least an annual opportunity (usually a coffee morning) for parents/carers to come into school to meet each other, relevant providers and parents of pupils who have already left school to receive information and raise any concerns with regard to planning for their child’s future.

 Most of our pupils stay at John Grant School until they are 19 in our Further Education (FE) department.
 Throughout FE the curriculum is focussed on planning and preparation for life beyond school including practicing skills in the community, college visits, road safety development based using the TITAN scheme and, wherever possible and relevant, work experience.
-Currently the latter includes an opportunity for some or our students to help run the SMILES Café in Great Yarmouth one day a week.
-This is a project run in collaboration with Great Yarmouth College.

 In each pupil’s last year in school a Leavers Conference takes place, in addition to the Annual Review, to ensure all arrangements for their next step are in place.
 Once future placement is agreed, transition visits are arranged, usually with support from school staff.